InboxSDK/inboxsdk-docs/docs/getting-started.md

 ---

 ## What is the InboxSDK?
-The InboxSDK is a library for building browser extensions for Gmail and soon Inbox too.
-It provides APIs for browser extensions to interact with and extend the Gmail and Inbox UI.
+The InboxSDK is a library for building browser extensions for Gmail.
+It provides APIs for browser extensions to interact with and extend the Gmail UI.
 The SDK is built so that multiple extensions can use it on a page at once without conflicting with each other.

 The library is intended to facilitate the creation of extensions like our [Streak extension](https://www.streak.com).
 The library is sophisticated enough for the Streak extension itself to be built on, but the library does not provide facilities for other extensions to interact with user data specific to the Streak extension (pipelines, boxes, etc.).
 To integrate with Streak itself, see the [Streak API docs](https://www.streak.com/api).